-One of the best uses of a limited liability company is as a vehicle for families to pool their money together to invest alongside one another.
-The benefits of a family pooling their money through a limited liability company to invest in everything from stocks, bonds, and real estate; or use their pooled resources for mutual funds and start-up businesses come mostly from the power of an LLC operating agreement.
+One of the best uses of a limited liability company (LLC) is as a vehicle for families to pool their money together to invest alongside one another.
+The benefits of a family pooling their money through a limited liability company come mostly from the power of an LLC operating agreement.
+The family LLC can invest in everything from stocks, bonds, and real estate; or use their pooled resources for mutual funds and start-up businesses.

 An LLC operating agreement can be written with any number of provisions.
 For example, the operating agreement could forbid individual family members from selling their shares of the limited liability company without the permission of the other members.